Nail Technology Schools in Kansas

 When you have a career you love, every day of work brings something new and exciting.
 This is great for you and your clients, since you can feel fulfilled by your work and your clients get the best service possible.
 While large cities like Topeka and Kansas City have the biggest variety of nail salons in this state, you may find that there is a need for nail technicians all over Kansas.
-Currently, Kansas nail technicians claim an average income of $26,640 per year (Bureau of Labor Statistics, 2016).
+Currently, Kansas nail technicians claim an average income of $19,150 per year (Bureau of Labor Statistics, 2020).

 Nail technicians care for a client's nails by way of doing manicures, pedicures, shaping the nails, grooming the cuticles, removing any calluses, synthetic nail treatments and applying nail polish.
 Before you become a nail tech in Kansas you must first complete the requirements.